YottaDB/YDBDoc/ProgGuide/utility.rst

 **Prompts**

-Octal:Requests an octal number for conversion to hexadecimal.
+Octal: Requests an octal number for conversion to hexadecimal.

 **Input Variables**